Wine collection insurance against theft: comprehensive protection for your valuable wines

 Current market value (updated regularly)

-Photos of each bottle and the entire cellar
+Photos of each bottle and of the entire cellar

 This careful preparation significantly speeds up claims settlement.

-A tailored wine collection insurance against theft goes far beyond basic coverage.
-It is based on an all-risk policy that covers all perils not explicitly excluded.
-This includes not only burglary but also simple theft, damage from falling, or the collapse of a shelf.
-Another important component is insurance at replacement or market value.
-This means you receive the amount needed to replace equivalent bottles on the day of the loss.
-Pay attention to the explicit waiver of underinsurance.
-This ensures that the payout is not reduced proportionally if the actual value of your collection exceeds the insured sum.
-Such details are also important for a stamp insurance.
-The right policy thus offers comprehensive protection for your home and living.
+A tailored wine collection theft insurance goes far beyond basic protection.
+It is based on all-risk cover, which covers all risks that are not explicitly excluded.
+In addition to burglary theft, this also includes ordinary theft, damage caused by falling or the collapse of a shelf.
+Another important component is insurance on a new-for-old or market value basis.
+This means that you receive the amount needed to replace equivalent bottles on the day of the loss.
+Look out for an explicit waiver of underinsurance.
+This ensures that the benefit is not reduced proportionately if the actual value of your collection exceeds the sum insured.
+Such details are also important in stamp insurance.
+The right policy therefore offers comprehensive protection for your home and living.

 Prevention and Documentation: Active Damage Prevention

-Installation of a certified alarm system (VdS class A or B)
+Installation of a certified intruder alarm system (VdS class A or B)

-Use of security locks on basement doors (at least resistance class RC 2)
+Use of security locks on cellar doors (at least resistance class RC 2)

 Storing particularly valuable bottles in a separate wine climate cabinet with a lock